-Share a time when your mood changed as a result of changing your perspective.
+Can you think of a time when your mood changed as a result of changing your perspective?

-Solving these analogies will require you to look at the shapes from a new perspective.
+To solve these analogies, you will have to look at the shapes from a new perspective.
 In each puzzle the first two figures are related to each other in some way.
-Draw a figure that is related to the third figure in the same way.
+Draw a figure that is related to the 3rd figure in the same way.

-- A blue circle is to a black circle, as a blue square is to \\\\\. - 2.
-Right is to Left, as Down is to \\\\\. - An empty box is to a full box, as an empty bowl is to \\\\\. - 4.
-A small triangle is to a large triangle, as a small diamond is to \\\\\.
+1. A blue circle is to a black circle, as a blue square is to 2.
+Right is to Left, as Down is to 3.
+An empty box is to a full box, as an empty bowl is to 4.
+A small triangle is to a large triangle, as a small diamond is to